Security-Onion-Solutions/securityonion-docs/zeek.rst

          - securityonion/communityid
          - securityonion/file-extraction

 We redefined the ``@load`` list in the minion pillar file, but we left out the ```protocols/ssh/detect-bruteforcing``.
-This will override the value defined in the ``/opt/so/saltstack/default/pillar/zeek/init.sls`` and the static pillar file if it is defined there, and prevent the script from being added to the ``local.zeek`` file.
+This will override the value defined in the ``/opt/so/saltstack/default/pillar/zeek/init.sls`` and the global pillar file if it is defined there, and prevent the script from being added to the ``local.zeek`` file.
 If we wanted to add a script to be loaded, then we would add out script to the list.
 Since we aren’t changing ``@load-sigs`` or ``redef``, then we do not need to add them here.
 Once the file is saved, and the node checks in the with manager, the ``local.zeek`` file will be updated and the ``so-zeek`` docker container will be restarted.

 Let's see an example of how we would modify the ``zeekctl.cfg`` file.
 From the example above, we know that the default pillar values are set for zeek in ``/opt/so/saltstack/default/pillar/zeek/init.sls``.
 The default pillar values for ``zeekctl.cfg`` are as follows: